 Do kids pay the same fare as adults?

 Children over two years old need their own seat and therefore pay the same fare as adults.
-Under twos only pay R130 (incl.VAT) per trip.
+Under twos only pay R130 (excl.VAT and airport taxes) per trip.

 What baggage allowance do I get when flying with infants?